sebyldino/Homey_e-paper/README.md

 - Dynamic icons based on device status
 - Change icon when battery/screen is plug to USB (actually you will see "✓" on top right)
 - Only delete area is needed on wake-up (dont know if it's possible...)
+-
+I'm doing this for fun, let me know if there are any errors or improvements to be made :)
 ============================================================================

 IDEES